maab-osman/information-security-course/h5-Uryyb,-Greb!.md

 - Each user creates their own keypair using gpg --gen-key
 - Public keys are exported and shared.
 - Fingerprints must be verified out-of-band to establish trust
-- Messages encrypted with recipient's public key, signed with sender's private key
+- Messages encrypted with the recipient's public key, signed with sender's private key
 - Recipient decrypts with their private key, verifies signature with sender's public key

 Key Commands Demonstrated: